-- Protects 740,000 acres of high conservation priority tropical and swamp forest, reducing emissions by 100 million tonnes of CO 2 over 30 years.
+- Protects 740,000 acres of high conservation priority tropical and swamp forest, reducing emissions by 100 million tonnes of CO2 over 30 years.

 - Protects critical habitat for endangered forest elephants and bonobos, our closest primate relative found only in the Congo Basin Forest.

-These rainforests are home to the bonobo, the endangered great ape that is humankind’s closest relative and found only in the Congo Basin.
-It is also home to the endangered forest elephant, giant pangolin, brown-cheeked hornbill, and Osborn’s dwarf crocodile.
+These rainforests are home to the bonobo, the endangered great ape that is humankind’s closest relative, found only in the Congo Basin.
+They are also home to the endangered forest elephant, giant pangolin, brown-cheeked hornbill, and Osborn’s dwarf crocodile.